 |Classes in nutrition or healthy living||72%|

 |Other program or benefit||49%|

-Here is a list of health care providers who currently use offering a comprehensive wellness program using the WellSteps platform:
+Here is a list of health care providers who are currently offering a comprehensive wellness program using the WellSteps platform:

 Church Health Center